 Toronto, Ontario, Canada

 Thesis: “The Public Lives of Private Cults: Dionysiac Associations in the Roman East”

 Associate of Arts Degree, Cum Laude

 Refereed Journal Articles

-“Orientalism in Iamblichus’ The Mysteries,” in The Pomegranate: The International Journal of Pagan Studies, Vol. 15, no. 1-2 (2013).
+The Pomegranate: The International Journal of Pagan Studies, Vol. 21, no. 1, 2019.

 “Two Martyrdoms of John the Baptist,” paper co-presented (with Tony Burke) at the annual Canadian Society of Biblical Studies Conference, University of Ottawa, Ottawa, Ontario.

 “Disenchantment of the Vampire: Balkan Folklore’s Deadly Encounter with Modernity,” paper presented at the Association for the Study of Esotericism Conference, Hamilton, New York (2014).

 Edward J. Watts, The Final Pagan Generation (University of California Press, 2015) in Journal of Late Antiquity, Vol. 9, No.1 (Spring 2016). ( Read Here)